fylgja/site/src/components/badge.md

 ## Config

-As with almost all of our components.
-CSS variables can be configured to add your own look/style.
+As with almost all of our components, CSS variables can be configured to add your own look/style.

-Want direct control on the base styles.
-Down here are the following SCSS variables can you modify.
+Want direct control on the base styles, here are the following SCSS variables can you modify.

 ```scss
 $badge-padding: 0.125em 0.75em !default;